 Birds: Red Spurfowl, Grey Junglefowl, Changeable Hawk Eagle, Malabar Pied and Malabar Grey Hornbill, Malabar Parakeet, Heart-spotted Woodpecker, Spot-bellied Eagle Owl, Mottled Wood Owl

 The Bandipur Safari Packages will leave you in awe of the beauty of the flora and fauna of this place.
 The tourists must not miss out on the jeep safari.
-These safaris allow you to explore the various forest zones which are open to the tourists.
+These safaris allow you to explore the various forest zones which are open to tourists.
 The tourists can enjoy the beauty of nature and wildlife.
 Each safari might take a little more than two hours.
-The Bandipur Safari Packages conduct safaris in the morning from sunrise till sunset in the evening.
+The Bandipur Safari Packages conduct safaris in the morning from sunrise to sunset in the evening.
 There are separate vehicles dedicated to the safaris.
 A forest guide and a driver will accompany the tourists during the jeep safaris.
 The local forest department and a government resort operate these services.
 Private vehicles are not allowed within the boundaries of the national park.

-Gopalaswami Bettais the highest peak, located 20km away from Bandipur.
+Gopalaswami Betta is the highest peak, located 20km away from Bandipur.
 Its height is 1454m.
 It is famous for its temple and fort ruins.
 The temple of Lord Venugopala on the top of the hill is a popular attraction for tourists.
 From here, you can enjoy the spectacular view of the Mysore plateau and its surrounding hills.
-It is preferable to stay in nearby jungle lodges Bandipur.
+It is preferable to stay in nearby jungle lodges in Bandipur.

 Masinagudiis also a point of attraction for tourists.
-It is a beautiful hill town in the Nilgiri district of the state Tamil Nadu.
+It is a beautiful hill town in the Nilgiri district of the state of Tamil Nadu.
 The town is rich in biodiversity, which is the largest attraction for tourists.
 Tourists come here to see the natural beauty of the Nilgiri hills and wildlife alike.